jcoiner/memtest/README.md

  - Improve SMP support.
 It's still experimental as always.
 I have done most testing in single core mode.

 ## TODO

  - Was getting errors in test 7 at what looked like maybe the very highest (..0000) or lowest (..fffc) addresses in some segments. huh? this was on the ryzen, bare metal.

- - Why won't it start up on bare metal (thinkpad or the ryzen box) when compiled with -O2?
-   * virtualbox is happy with -O2
-   * bare metal is happy if we build with -O1. hmm!

  - Review to see if I've broken any of the ticks-counting logic, now that I see how fragile it is (doh!)